Language-independent specification

 A language-independent specification (LIS) is a programming language specification providing a common interface usable for defining semantics applicable toward arbitrary language bindings.

 LIS's are language-agnostic; they mitigate the risk that a certain language binding might reduce compatibility with other languages.
 An ideal LIS allows the language bindings to take advantage of features of a programming language uncompromisingly.

-Examples of LIS include Interface description language, Simplified Wrapper and Interface Generator and Common Language Infrastructure.
+Examples of LIS include Interface description language (IDL), Simplified Wrapper and Interface Generator (SWIG) and Common Language Infrastructure (CLI).

 Recursive transcompiling can be used to distribute a language independent specification across many different technologies, with each technology potentially keeping an authoritative description of a different part of the specification.
 Recursive transcompiling provides the general methodology for distributing this authoritative information through the rest of the derivative code pipeline.